 Let’s be painfully honest, when your business is not represented on the Internet, it is non-existent to the world.
 Moreover, if you don't have a website, you are losing an ample opportunity to attract more quality leads.
 Any business from a corporate giant like Amazon to a one-person company is striving to have a website and content that appeal to their audiences.
 Discovering you and your company online does not stop there.
 Behind websites, there is a whole “invisible to the human eye” world where web crawlers play an important role.

-- What Are The Main Types of Crawling?
+- What Are the Main Web Crawler Types?

 - What Are Examples of Web Crawlers?